khalid-hussain/shaheen/chap20.md

 was telling me that you're not concerned even a bit by my decision."

 Basher replied, "At that time, I was not concerned about my issue.
-I had a realization for those compulsions that compelled a mujahid like Badr Bin Mughira to say farewell to his dearest wishes.
+I had a realization for those compulsions that compelled a mujahid like Badr bin Mughira to say farewell to his dearest wishes.
 I was witnessing that that mujahid whose sword is providing refuge to its nation is bidding farewell to that girl that was going to become his life partner.
 You were standing in front of me like a